Information about the Australian Government Authorised Officer application process

 Skills recognition is where prior qualifications, skills, capabilities, knowledge and other evidence of experience is recognised formally through assessment.
 A certificate or letter of equivalence issued by a Registered Training Organisation (RTO) must be provided to the department if an applicant is seeking recognition of equivalence through this process.
 The applicant is advised that all costs incurred through this process will not be reimbursed or covered by the department.

-4. Disclosure of conflicts of interests
+4. Disclosure of conflicts of interest

 Applicants must disclose all conflicts of interests or potential conflicts of interests – whether real or perceived – in the application form.